Jermuk, Armenia Guide

 Approximately 2 hours by car Perched high on a hilltop near the village of Yeghegis, Smbataberd Fortress offers panoramic views of the surrounding valleys.
 This impressive fortress, dating back to the 5th century, was once a vital strategic point.
 Exploring its ruins provides a glimpse into Armenia's medieval past and offers fantastic photo opportunities.
 The hike up to the fortress is moderately challenging but well worth the effort.

-Approximately 2 hours 30 minutes by car (one way) to the Wings of Tatev station, plus the tram ride.
-Sisian is a town with a rich history and stunning natural surroundings.
+Approximately 1 hour 45 minutes by car, plus a short hike Sisian is a town with a rich history and stunning natural surroundings.
 Visit the Sisavan Church, a basilica dating back to the 7th century.
 Explore the nearby Ughtasar petroglyphs, ancient rock carvings that offer a glimpse into prehistoric life in the region.
 The Shaki Waterfall, a short drive from Sisian, is a beautiful natural attraction.

-Approximately 1 hour 30 minutes by car Gndevank Monastery
+Approximately 1 hour 30 minutes by car Tatev Monastery

 Travel Time